CCM-Modding/Pay2Spawn/ConfigReadme.md

 ## How rewards are selected:
 A reward is selected based on the amount donated.
-The name of the reward or the message in paypal DO NOTHING.
+The name of the reward or the message in paypal DO NOTHING.<br>
 If a donation matches no reward, a default message shows.
 (See .cfg file)

 ## File structure